NLnetLabs/cascade/doc/manual/source/glossary.rst

     description of the relationship between parents and children.

   Secure (DNSSEC State)
-    :RFC:`4033#section-5` says: The validating resolver has a trust anchor, has a chain of trust, and is able to verify all the signatures in the response.
+    :RFC:`4033#section-5` says: "The validating resolver has a trust anchor, has a chain of trust, and is able to verify all the signatures in the response."

-    :RFC:`4035#section-4.3` says: An RRset for which the resolver is able to build a chain of signed DNSKEY and DS RRs from a trusted security anchor to the RRset.
-In this case, the RRset should be signed and is subject to signature validation, as described above.
+    :RFC:`4035#section-4.3` says: "An RRset for which the resolver is able to build a chain of signed DNSKEY and DS RRs from a trusted security anchor to the RRset.
+In this case, the RRset should be signed and is subject to signature validation, as described above."

   Insecure (DNSSEC State)
-    :RFC:`4033#section-5` says: The validating resolver has a trust anchor, a chain of trust, and, at some delegation point, signed proof of the non- existence of a DS record.
+    :RFC:`4033#section-5` says: "The validating resolver has a trust anchor, a chain of trust, and, at some delegation point, signed proof of the non- existence of a DS record.
 This indicates that subsequent branches in the tree are provably insecure.
-A validating resolver may have a local policy to mark parts of the domain space as insecure.
+A validating resolver may have a local policy to mark parts of the domain space as insecure."

-    :RFC:`4035#section-4.3` says: An RRset for which the resolver knows that it has no chain of signed DNSKEY and DS RRs from any trusted starting point to the RRset.
+    :RFC:`4035#section-4.3` says: "An RRset for which the resolver knows that it has no chain of signed DNSKEY and DS RRs from any trusted starting point to the RRset.
 This can occur when the target RRset lies in an unsigned zone or in a descendent [sic] of an unsigned zone.
-In this case, the RRset may or may not be signed, but the resolver will not be able to verify the signature.
+In this case, the RRset may or may not be signed, but the resolver will not be able to verify the signature."

   Bogus (DNSSEC State)
-    :RFC:`4033#section-5` says: The validating resolver has a trust anchor and a secure delegation indicating that subsidiary data is signed, but the response fails to validate for some reason: missing signatures, expired signatures, signatures with unsupported algorithms, data missing that the relevant NSEC RR says should be present, and so forth.
+    :RFC:`4033#section-5` says: "The validating resolver has a trust anchor and a secure delegation indicating that subsidiary data is signed, but the response fails to validate for some reason: missing signatures, expired signatures, signatures with unsupported algorithms, data missing that the relevant NSEC RR says should be present, and so forth."

-    :RFC:`4035#section-4.3` says: An RRset for which the resolver believes that it ought to be able to establish a chain of trust but for which it is unable to do so, either due to signatures that for some reason fail to validate or due to missing data that the relevant DNSSEC RRs indicate should be present.
-This case may indicate an attack but may also indicate a configuration error or some form of data corruption.
+    :RFC:`4035#section-4.3` says: "An RRset for which the resolver believes that it ought to be able to establish a chain of trust but for which it is unable to do so, either due to signatures that for some reason fail to validate or due to missing data that the relevant DNSSEC RRs indicate should be present.
+This case may indicate an attack but may also indicate a configuration error or some form of data corruption."

   Indeterminate (DNSSEC State)
-    :RFC:`4033#section-5` says: There is no trust anchor that would indicate that a specific portion of the tree is secure.
-This is the default operation mode.
+    :RFC:`4033#section-5` says: "There is no trust anchor that would indicate that a specific portion of the tree is secure.
+This is the default operation mode."

-    :RFC:`4035#section-4.3` says: An RRset for which the resolver is not able to determine whether the RRset should be signed, as the resolver is not able to obtain the necessary DNSSEC RRs.
-This can occur when the security-aware resolver is not able to contact security-aware name servers for the relevant zones.
+    :RFC:`4035#section-4.3` says: "An RRset for which the resolver is not able to determine whether the RRset should be signed, as the resolver is not able to obtain the necessary DNSSEC RRs.
+This can occur when the security-aware resolver is not able to contact security-aware name servers for the relevant zones."